-- Any patient presenting with a complex or acute condition or injury must wear an identity band. - Any patient who has been or is planned to be given drugs which impair their mental capacity must wear an identity band. - Any patient with reduced mental capacity must wear an identity band if they will require transfer to other departments (eg Medical Imaging). - Ambulatory Care patients who have a low Manchester Triage Category will not have a name band.
+- Any patient presenting with a complex or acute condition or injury must wear an identity band. - Any patient who has been or is planned to be given drugs which impair their mental capacity must wear an identity band. - Any patient with reduced mental capacity must wear an identity band if they will require transfer to other departments (eg Medical Imaging).

 Uncomplicated cases attending a 'Minor Injuries / Illness Unit' do not need to wear an identity band.
-Patients attending Mexborough Minor

-Injuries Unit will not wear an identify band unless it is deemed that they require admitting ward at time of admission.
+Patients attending Mexborough Minor Injuries Unit will not wear an identify band unless it is deemed that they require admitting ward at time of admission.